fabbomko/Project-46/README.md

-# PiratesInvasionStage-6
+# Final stages of my own game

-adding sounds and score
+adding score and updates